 You want to buy your puppy from a breeder who is realistic and knowledgeable.
-Someone who has experience in a certain breed or is very attentive to their dogs will be aware of any potential health issues and willing to share those warnings with you.
+Someone who has experience in a particular breed or is very attentive to their dogs will be aware of any potential health issues and willing to share those warnings with you.
 On the other hand, if your new puppy comes with a laundry list of issues or no precautions have been taken to prevent these problems, back out as soon as you can.

 7) Why do you breed these dogs and why do you love the breed?

 People who love their dogs take good care of their dogs.
 So why buy a puppy from a person who breeds dogs only for monetary gain?
-Again, you want to buy a puppy from an expert on the breed.
+Again, you want to purchase a puppy from an expert on the breed.
 Your breeder should be able to determine whether or not a puppy would be a good fit for your home and why.

-While adopting a dog means giving a home to an animal who may be in greater need, buying a pure bred dog should also be very rewarding.
+While adopting a dog means giving a home to an animal who may be in greater need, buying a purebred dog should also be very rewarding.
 When purchasing from a breeder, you should be mindful of the fact that you are essentially making an investment into the lifestyle you will have with your pet and family.
-That’s why seven questions to ask breeders before buying a puppy are so important.
+That’s why these seven questions to ask breeders before buying a puppy are so important.

 Enjoy your pet!